LIVE CHAT | Login | My Cart | Contact Us

 How do I place an order and have my graphic designer upload my files separately?

-When placing your order, indicate that the files will be send via another method rather than attaching them to the order form.
-Provide your designer your order number and he/she can email them to us, upload them on the Bargainprinting.com ftp, or mail them to our office.
+When placing your order, indicate that the files will be send via another method instead of attaching them to the order form.
+Provide your designer with your job ticket number and he/she can email them to us, upload them on the Bargain Printing FTP, or mail them to our office.

 Do I have to re-create my order form every time?